thiagojedi/thiagojedi.github.io/src/blog/2023-08-11_explanning-my-activitypub-comments.md

 }
 ```

-The first function, `h()` is a builder function that helps me create a component
+The first function, `h()`, is a builder function that helps me create a
-tree in the format of a JSON object.
-Then this tree is passed to the `render()`
+component tree in the format of a JSON object.
+Then this tree is passed to the
-function to be translated to a DOM Element to be append on the page's HTML.
+`render()` function to be translated to a DOM Element to be append on the page's
+HTML.

 ```js
 //Example